sayotte/krb5-rest/README.md

 *   sinatra
 *   thin

+The application itself must be run from the KDC (or *a* KDC) since it uses kadmin.local to edit the Kerberos database.

 System Configuration
 --------------------
 The application expects to be running as a user who has sudo privileges to run the "kadmin.local" command, so sudo should be configured appropriately.
 Yes, this is actually a lot of power to put in the hands of a little Ruby script, but it doesn't have many moving parts to break down.